Skip to Main Content

 Literary manuscripts feature the comprehensive archives of major authors Alice Dunbar-Nelson and Ishmael Reed.
 Other writers, such as Ted Joans, Amiri Baraka, and Charles Wright are represented in manuscript collections.
 See the corresponding "Literary Sources" tab on this subject guide.

 This research guide is not exhaustive and is not intended to be a complete index to manuscripts related to African Americans, but suggests some areas of research.
 It presents a selection of manuscripts and archives with brief descriptions of the materials.
 More detailed information about each collection is available through links to collection "finding aids."
-Researchers may learn more about the archival collection categories in Special Collections, search, and browse all archival collections through this catalog:
+Researchers may also search and browse all archival collections through the Finding Aids for Archival Collections website.

 Use Suggested Search Terms available in the Finding Resources section of this research guide.
 The archival finding aids will provide biographical notes about the creator of the collection, scope notes about the research topics in the collection, information about how the collection is arranged (usually organized in sections called "series"), and detailed inventories of items in the collection.
 For assistance of any kind with manuscripts and archives, please contact a Librarian in Special Collections.